Daniel Striani and the UEFA FFP Regulations - the New Bosman?

 - Premier League jumps aboard the financial regulation ship

-- Financial Fair Play and the ability of European football clubs to raise finance - Part 1
+- A guide to Financial Fair Play and the ability of European football clubs to raise finance (Part 1)

-- Financial Fair Play and the ability of European football clubs to raise finance - Part 2
+- A guide to Financial Fair Play and the ability of European football clubs to raise finance (Part 2)

 About the Author